hackersanddesigners/ageofdust/README.md

 # Age of Dust

-Research for age of dust tools as part of worldbuilding.
+Research for age of dust tools as part of worldbuilding workshops, by Loes and Emma, for Juliette!

-## Wishes
+## Requirements

 * record and playback audio (both single track that overwrites, and multiple that are stored and can be played later)
 * freedom in designing the interaction with the tool and how it looks
 	* no-coding options will help with this
-* possibility to recycle hardware parts
+* possibility to recycle hardware parts (e.g. dynamos, switches)
-* walkie-talkie-like system could be fun
+* walkie-talkie-like system would be nice!

-## Update for Emma and questions

-* Juliette and I love all these options and would like to offer them all :) <3
-* Loud sound is not a must, Juliette is interested in a "different ways of listening" approach <3 <3
-* DIY switch examples here [./switches/diyswitches.md](./switches/diyswitches.md)
-* I added a solar power option at the bottom that we've used before, we have some of these in the studio, so might be worth taking a look?
-YES
-* I found a nice walkie talkie option which I opened up, looks promising (see below)
-* I listed all components in a spreadsheet with some info on operating voltages, supplier link and prices etc so we can keep track easily, see [files > components.xlsx](./files/components.xlsx).
-I also added some other options here that might be fun (in blue and red).
+* Number of workshop participants: 10-20 working in pairs
+* Budget: max € 750 for all materials, components, tools

+## Workflow

+* Research some options to make sure things work together, based on wishes
+* Document some examples for participants on how things work/connect
+* The actual exploration - building tools for the script - will happen in the workshop

+## To Do

+* power DFplayer directly w solar panel test
+* power walkie talkie directly w solar panel test
+* make dynamo power circuit
+* study different dynamos (how to connect)
+* design mechanism to turn dynamo fast without bicycle wheel
+* make BOM and order for summer camp workshop
+* (emma) play/pauze functionality DF player

 #### ISD1820:

 * ISD1820 all options, input and output (all wiring diagrams) See here [./files > ISD1820_wiring.pptx](./files/ISD1820_wiring.pptx)
 * power consumption: up to 50mA during playback at 5V with sensor module as trigger

-To do:

-* power source:
- - check the spec of the solar panel kit.
- - add reference for dynamo charger
- - evalute wind turbine

 #### DF MP3 player: